 Hybrids and touring bikes make excellent first-time cyclocross bikes, because they typically have the right wheel size (700c), right brakes (cantilever or V-brakes), and have sufficient clearance for cyclocross width tires and room for some mud.
 Hybrids without suspension forks are best, as they will be lighter and more efficient on all but the bumpiest courses.

 If you’re just starting out, the good news is that most races at the beginning of the season are dry enough that your brakes shouldn’t get mucked up with anything.
 Most importantly, don’t let yourself be pressured into spending money on a new bike for your first race.

 With that in mind, there are a few rules.
-For any race, you need to have bar end plugs on your bike.
-And if you’re starting off as a pro (good for you!) and popping into UCI races, you need a UCI-approved frame (look for the sticker), tires that are under 33mm wide and bar end plugs.
+For any race, you need to have handlebar plugs in the ends of your handlebar.
+And if you’re starting off as a pro (good for you!) and popping into UCI races, you need a UCI-approved frame (look for the sticker), tires that are under 33mm wide.

 There are usually local teams who can find a bike to lend you to test, or you may even have a friend with a pit bike who can give it up for a race or two so you can test the waters.
 Most cyclocross fanatics have multiple bikes, and are happy to lend them out if it means getting more people into the sport.
 Even asking around on our Cowbell Forums may net you a loaner bike, or find you a great deal on a used bike once you’re hooked.

 Lastly, if you do want to look into buying a bike, check out our Bike Buyer Guide in Issue 21.